kevinmburk/cdb-style-guide/style-guide.md

     }: Props) {
   ```

-- If passing a `setState` function as props, simplify the type in the interface:
+- If passing a `setState` function as props, simplify the type in the interface, no need to use `React` types for this:

   ```typescript
   interface Props {